Joan-Robles/best-response-dynamics/README.md

   ![Simulation outcomes for n=10](plots/game_results_10_players.png)
   **Figure 3**: Simulation outcomes for $n=10$.

 These plots confirm that as the game grows more complex (in terms of number of players), finding a stable outcome via naive best-response play becomes significantly less likely and more time-consuming.
-In summary, small games may reach a stable equilibrium easily, but larger random games often exhibit persistent oscillations with no equilibrium, in line with theoretical expectations .
+In summary, small games may reach a stable equilibrium easily, but larger random games often exhibit persistent oscillations with no equilibrium, in line with theoretical expectations.

 ## Future work